This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 What’s important to remember when buying a 1955 doubled die cent is to not get mislead into paying big bucks for the poor man’s coin.
 A real 1955 doubled die cent has signs of dramatic doubling in the date as well as the lettering.
 However, a poor man’s example has much less dramatic “doubling” and this doubling is only really seen around the last ‘5’ in the date.

-When buying a 1955 doubled die penny, your best bet is to buy an example certified by a major coin grading firm, so you can have peace of mind in knowing that you’re huge investment was in the real McCoy.
+When buying a 1955 doubled die penny, your best bet is to buy an example certified by a major coin grading firm, so you can have peace of mind in knowing that your huge investment was in the real McCoy.

 I’m the Coin Editor here at TheFunTimesGuide.
 My love for coins began when I was 11 years old.
 I primarily collect and study U.S. coins produced during the 20th century.
 I’m a member of the American Numismatic Association (ANA) and the Numismatic Literary Guild (NLG) and have won multiple awards from the NLG for my work as a coin journalist.
 I’m also the editor at the Florida United Numismatists Club (FUN Topics magazine), and author of Images of America: The United States Mint in Philadelphia (a book that explores the colorful history of the Philadelphia Mint).
 I’ve contributed hundreds of articles for various coin publications including COINage, The Numismatist, Numismatic News, Coin Dealer Newsletter, Coin Values, and CoinWeek.
 I’ve authored nearly 1,000 articles here at The Fun Times Guide to Coins (many of them with over 50K shares), and I welcome your coin questions in the comments below!